MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 ### When do I contact Partner Center customer support?

-When your submission fails to be successfully completed in Partner Center, but you're having issues updating your extension(s) to fix the validation errors.
+When your submission fails to be successfully completed in Partner Center, but you're experiencing issues updating your extension(s) to fix the validation errors.

 > [!IMPORTANT]
 > If you're using Azure Application Insights, before opening a support case for a failure at the 'Automated application validation', you must analyze the [signals](../administration/telemetry-appsource-submission-validation-trace.md) emitted in your Azure Application Insights storage.
 You can do so by using the [Troubleshooting Guide (TSG)](https://go.microsoft.com/fwlink/?linkid=2172328).
 When opening a support case, you must include the Kusto queries you used and the diagnostic messages that you found.
 Including the results from the TSG is also recommended.